eth-protocol-fellows/protocol-studies/docs/wiki/EL/JSON-RPC.md

 The JSON-RPC specification is a remote procedure call protocol encoded in JSON based on [OpenRPC](https://open-rpc.org/getting-started).
 It allows calling functions on a remote server, and for the return of the results.
 It is part of the Execution API specification which provides a set of methods to interact with the Ethereum blockchain.
-It is better known to be the way of how the clients interact with the network, even how the consensus layer (CL) and the execution layer (EL) interact.
+It is better known to be the way of how the users interact with the network using a client, even how the consensus layer (CL) and the execution layer (EL) interact through the Engine API.
 This section provides a description of the JSON-RPC methods.

-## JSON-RPC Methods
+## API Specification

-There are a lot of JSON-RPC methods, but for summarizing purposes here are divided into the following prefix categories: *debug*, *engine* and *eth*, and all of them share a common structure:
+The JSON-RPC methods are grouped by namespaces specified as a method prefix.
+Even though they all have different purposes, all of them share a common structure and must behave the same across all implementations:

 ```json
 {